Birth Doula Blog

 Final Thoughts and Recommendations

 Do your research and ask yourself whether the risks are worth the benefits.
-If you are truly suffering during labor, have legitimate mental roadblocks or trauma, then an epidural is definitely called for.
+If you are truly suffering during labor, have legitimate mental roadblocks or trauma, or have tried natural methods to help progress labor but they fail, then an epidural is definitely called for.
 Think past the immediate pain relief and remember that the effect isn't instant and that you will be required to be attached to many lines.

 •Ask for the lowest dose possible to retain mobility but also have some pain relief